We all have that one example of terrible customer service.

 Listening is a semi-active process.
 You need to do more than hear the words, you need to process them.
 Let the voices of your customers guide your internal discussions.

-Asking questions is a great way to show you’re listening and gain more information.
+Asking questions is a great way to show you’re listening.
 If you see a frequent opinion pop up on social media, lean into it.
 Ask your customers what they’d like to see, or what their opinion was on a certain topic, and listen to the results.

 Create Easy Feedback Channels